 When you first decide to plan and design a garden, it’s best to start small.
-A number of future gardeners get to excited and start the process towards the beginning of the season.
+A number of future gardeners get too excited and start the process towards the beginning of the season.
 Also, they usually plant more than what is needed and waste food or become overwhelmed by his or her garden.

 So start by taking a good look at how many vegetables your family will consume when planning a vegetable garden.
-Another thing to keep in mind is what vegetables are seasonal within your planning.
+Another thing to keep in mind is what vegetables are seasonal in your planning.
 For example, peppers, squash, and tomatoes are able to provide throughout the season and may not require planting as many as other types of plants.
 On the other hand, carrots, corn, and radishes only produce once.
 So, these plants may require more plants for your family’s needs.

 The Perfect Spot

 Picking the perfect spot is the next big step to starting your garden.
 It doesn’t matter how big or small your garden is going to be, you need to determine what you’ll be planting within these three basic parameters for garden success.

 - Where’s the Sun?
 The majority of plants and vegetables we will be discussing require a minimum of 6-8 hours of direct sunlight.
 It’s important to understand that if they don’t receive enough sun, they simply won’t produce as much of a crop as one would hope.
 Not to mention they will be more susceptible to diseases and insects when they are less healthy.